Skip to Main Content

 • Recipient of a nationally competitive research fellowship or grant

-• Leadership of a large scale research project
+• Leadership of a large-scale research project

-• Key industry partnerships, or significant international research collaborations
+• High-profile international or industry research collaborations

 Acknowledgements as an indicator